Was the 1984 NBA Draft the best of all-time?

 This was the last draft to be held prior to forming the NBA Draft Lottery for the following season.
 The picks were assigned in reverse order of how the teams had finished the previous season.
 The draft was actually ten rounds long, which seems excessive considering the two rounds total of the current draft format.

-15 of the 24 picks in 1984 played eight or more years, 19 of the 24 picks in 1985 did.
+15 of the 24 picks in the 1984 NBA Draft played eight or more years, 19 of the 24 picks in 1985 did.
 The 1985 draft contained two future league MVPs while 1984 (just like the class of 1996) contained three future league MVP’s; Olajuwon, Jordan and Barkley.
 Seven of the 24 picks in 1984 became NBA All Stars, while nine of the 24 picks in 1985 accomplished All-Star status.

 A few of the better picks: